Cluster gravitational redshifts: uncertainties and survey requirements: Results

 \section{Results}

-In our analysis we assess the impact of observational and theoretical uncertainties.
+In our analysis we assess the impact of observational and modelling uncertainties.
 For the former test, we explore the impact of redshift uncertainties, radial member completeness, maximum redshift and minimum halo mass cut, member galaxy abundance and halo completeness.
 For the latter test, we explore the impact of mis-specifying the radial density and velocity profiles, the clusters' centres and halo mass function.
 In each test, we vary a single aspect while keeping all remaining ingredients fixed to the baseline configuration (Table \ref{tab:variants}, variant 0).
+We set $\alpha_{\rm MG}=1$ throughout our analysis and only show the f(R) and sDGP predictions as reference curves.
+Our results therefore focus on quantifying phenomenological deviations from the GR prediction.

-The baseline assumes $M_\mathrm{min}=3\times10^{13}M_\odot$ (the minimum mass of the halo catalogue), a redshift range $0<z<2$, perfect redshift completeness for member galaxies, perfect mass–redshift completeness for haloes, a redshift uncertainty of $\sigma_z=10^{-4}(1+z)$, and no mis-specifications in any other component.
+The baseline scenario is designed to emulate a sample that surpasses the statistical power achievable by current surveys, serving as a benchmark to inform the conceptual planning of next-generation surveys.
+Our baseline configuration assumes $M_\mathrm{min}=3\times10^{13}M_\odot$ (the minimum mass of the halo catalogue), a redshift range $0<z<2$, perfect redshift completeness for member galaxies, perfect mass–redshift completeness for haloes, a redshift uncertainty of $\sigma_z=10^{-4}(1+z)$, and no mis-specifications in any other component.
+We further assume a footprint of $18\,000$ deg$^2$, as this will be the area to be covered by the next-generation \texttt{Widefield Spectroscopic Telescope} (WST) cosmology survey \citep{2024arXiv240305398M}, in which efforts are underway for the preparation of a cluster survey \citep{2025arXiv251213221T}.
+We discuss more upcoming surveys in Section \ref{sec:conclusions}.

 This baseline yields about $ 2.5\times10^{6}$ haloes and $1.5\times10^{7}$ member galaxies.
 For internal consistency, all stochastic elements (e.g. Gaussian sampling of redshift errors) are generated with a fixed random seed.
 We provide a summary of the main analysis variants in Table~\ref{tab:variants}, along with the resulting number of haloes and member galaxies.
 We present a summary of the forecasted constraints from each analysis variant on the modified gravity parameter in Fig. \ref{fig:summary}.